 Intentional interviewing knowledge and skills are presented as a means of equipping persons to become more effective helpers.
 A microskills hierarchy is used as the guide for the sequence of skills taught.
 Application of these skills occurs through an ongoing individual relationship with another class member and systematic group practice.
 The objective of this course is to develop beginning helping skills applicable to community service work, summer camp work, or other "helping" situations.
 Prerequisite: PY 111-G or SO 113-G, or consent of instructor.
-Every semester.
+(Same as SW 205) Every semester.

-PY 215 Human Development/3
+PY 215-G Human Development/3

 A study of theory and research related to human growth and development through each of the life cycle stages-prenatal through old age.
 The influence of adverse societal conditions on the "normal" developmental process will be explored.
 Attention will be given to intercultural aspects of child rearing, family practices, and adult/old age role expectations.
-Prerequisite: PY 111-G or consent of instructor.
-Alternate years.
+Prerequisite: Consent of instructor.
+Spring semester, even-numbered years.